Start your journey today

 Kevan Schneider is a Licensed Professional Counselor, Certified Clinical Trauma Professional and National Certified Counselor.
 He graduated from the University of Pittsburgh in 2011.
 He went on to receive a Masters of Art degree in Clinical Mental Health from Indiana University of Pennsylvania in 2013.

 Kevan began his career at an agency working with individuals struggling with addiction and mental health issues.
 He joined the treatment team of a juvenile inpatient placement facility in June of 2016.
 There, he broadened the scope of his work in grief/loss and trauma and earned certification as a Clinical Trauma Professional.
-Kevan works closely with adolescent boys to help them process and heal from traumatic events.
-His goal is to help them form healthy, successful relationships and coping skills for a bright future.
+Kevan worked closely with adolescent boys to help them process and heal from traumatic events.
+His goal was to help them form healthy, successful relationships and coping skills for a bright future.

 Kevan practices from an emotion based perspective and uses experiential exercises in his therapeutic approach.
 He believes that therapy can help people accommodate pain from the past.
 Kevan helps clients develop healthy coping skills to better manage current and future situations.
 He aims to create a safe space that allows for exploration and better understanding of emotions and behaviors.
-He helps clients define what they want to change and aims to increase self-confidence to help each client to reach their fullest potential.
+He helps clients define what they want to change and aims to build self-confidence to help each client reach their fullest potential.
 Kevan is open, understanding and empathetic.
 He is an active and attentive listener and provides feedback and encouragement for healthy change.

 Blue Cross/Blue Shield